lxtGH/GALD-DGCNet/README.md

 # GALD_net
 We propose Global Aggregation then Local Distribution (GALD) scheme to distribute global information to each position adaptively according the local information surrounding the position.
 GALD net achieves **top performace** on Cityscapes dataset.
-Both source code and models will be avalibale soon.
+Both source code and models will be available soon.

 ## Comparstate of the art models on Cityscapes dataset